 We appreciate DFTA for listening to the concerns of providers for this RFP and recognize that making these changes to the RFP was a significant undertaking that recognized the concerns of the provider community.
 This RFP still has a moderately high risk and we look forward to continuing to work with DFTA and our partners to ensure that nonprofits can deliver quality services for the benefit of all New Yorkers.

-The overall score for this Request for Proposals is 68 percent, which makes this RFP a moderately high risk for applicants.
+The overall score for this Request for Proposals is 68 percent, which makes this RFP a moderate to substantial risk for applicants.

 This request for proposals (“RFP”) is for the operation of the Caregiver Services Program.
 The Caregiver Services Program is designed to support both the giver of care and the receiver of care with a variety of services.
 This includes access to support groups, respite care, supportive counseling and training for caregivers.
 This RFP serves four groups: adults (age 18 and over) caring for an older adult (age 60 and over); adults (age 18 and over) caring for an adult with dementia, Alzheimer’s Disease, or related disorders (any age), older adults (age 60 and over) caring for an adult with a disability (age 18-59), and older adults (age 55 and over) caring for a child(ren) (age 18 and under).
 The goal of the Caregiver Services Program is to “relieve the stresses of caregiving by providing an array of emotional, physical and financial supports to the caregiver, and in some instances, services that directly benefit the care receiver.”